seanbpayne/PFSWedNotes/circus.md

 | 11 |  2,000 gp | 40 |
 | 12 |  3,000 gp | 50 |

-3. Promote the show (up to 3 times)
+3. Promote the show (only one at a time, 2 days per check, up to 3 checks)
     * Level appropriate DC Society check,
         * **Cricital Success** You generate Anticipation equal to twice the sum of your level plus your Charisma modifier (minimum 2).
         * **Success** gives bonus to anticipation equal to your level + Charisma Modifier (minimum 1)